lauralola/wicklow-animal-welfare/README.md

 ## Future Features

-1. Further functionality to search the site.
+1. Further functionality to search the entire site.

 2. A user could have the functionality to completely delete their account along with any related content.

 3. An events section could be added so users can fundraising events.

 4. Rating section could be further implemented to use the average rating correctly.

+5. Functionality was added for users to be able to edit or delete their own comments, however this is not functioning correctly and requires further work.

 [Back to top](<#contents>)